Extra Texture (Read All About It): Album artwork and title

 The album's art design was credited to Capitol's in-house designer, Roy Kohara.
 Harrison supplied sketches for each item of the artwork, which adopted a humorous, "wacky" theme throughout the packaging.
 The vivid-orange front cover featured a die-cut design around the words "EXTRA TEXTURE", through which an inner-sleeve, blue-tinted picture of Harrison was visible.
 Some vinyl editions presented the words as simple blue text on an orange background, however, doing away with the expensive cut-out detail.
 In keeping with the album title, the thin cardboard used for the LP cover was similar in texture to the "animal skin used on a football", according to Beatles author Bruce Spizer.
 The front cover included an Om symbol, positioned below the angled title text and also coloured blue.
 On the back of the inner sleeve, there was a second Henry Grossman tour photo of Harrison, enjoying himself on stage.

 Seen as a joke referencing the demise of the Beatles' record label, the Apple logo was styled on Extra Texture as an eaten-away apple core.
 In addition, the blue inner-sleeve photo of Harrison – "grinning like a Monty Python choirboy", in the words of music critic Robert Christgau – was captioned "OHNOTHIMAGEN" ("Oh not him again"), which was Harrison's self-deprecating take on his dwindling popularity in 1974–75.
 The album's full title referenced the media outcry during and immediately after his US tour; it was a pun on the slogan that street-corner paperboys would yell out to sell late-breaking news editions of their newspapers: "Extra!
 Extra!
 Read all about it!"
 Harrison had intended to call the album Ohnothimagen, until a studio discussion with Paul Stallworth suggested an alternative.
 According to Harrison, just as he himself was talking about an overdub needing something "extra", Stallworth happened to say the word "texture".

-As on Dark Horse, Harrison listed contributing musicians for each song, on the LP's back cover, but this time with an additional list for those not appearing.
+As Dark Horse had the contributing musicians for each song listed on the album’s custom inner sleeve, this time, Harrison listed them on the LP's back cover, but with an additional list for those not appearing.
 The first of these is guitarist Danny Kortchmar, the fourth member of Attitudes; others include Derek Taylor, Eric Idle, Peter Sellers and Dark Horse executive Dino Airali.